 There are no shortcuts to investing.
 It takes hard work to produce results, and we won’t tell you otherwise.
 Many investment websites promise easy returns, but we know you’re smarter than that and recognize there’s no free lunch.

 The standard deviation for investing in the stock market, as measured by the S&P 500 Index during the ten-year period from 2003 to 2012, is 20.3% annually.
 Therefore, investors shouldn’t be surprised when prices grow or fall rapidly.
 When the market hits bottom, you can buy more at cheap prices.
 If the market grows, this means the value of your investments increased substantially.
 Whatever happens, have a plan and be careful not to overreact.

 5. Keep it simple

 Complexity can often introduce more risks.
 Avoid esoteric assets such as complex stock options, individual small-cap companies, leveraged funds, foreign currencies, and other complex investments.
 While they may sometimes be appropriate for professional investors, it’s often easier for individual investors to quickly lose their money on these schemes.

 6. Don’t invest in securities you don’t understand

-Even if you’re investing in a large-cap company or major ETF (exchange-traded fund), be sure to adequately research the investment until you feel confident making a decision.
+Even if you’re investing in a large-cap company or major ETF, be sure to adequately research the investment until you feel confident making a decision.
 We try our best to point out the key factors affecting valuations of investments; however, we aren’t built to be a standalone source of information to help you form investment decisions.
-Try to read Market Realist research and analysis in addition to researching other investment sources and exercising your own independent judgement.
+Try to read Market Realist research and analyses.
+Research other investment sources and exercise your own independent judgment.

 Various investment strategies involve replicating the trades of famous investors or hedge funds.
-However, it’s not always possible to know whether the investor’s also betting against (or hedging against) the same company.
-Furthermore, the investor may have acquired the security at a lower price or have a reason for buying that’s unique to their investment strategy.
+However, it’s not always possible to know whether the investors were also betting against (or hedging against) the same company.
+Furthermore, investors may have acquired the security at a lower price or have a reason for buying that’s unique to their investment strategy.

 8. Be conservative